turingschool/career-development-curriculum/module_three/cover_letters_overview.md

 ### Round of Feedback: Pair & Share
 Team up with a group not in your program to share your cover letters and give each other feedback.
 Feedback should be **specific, actionable, and kind** and include both **appreciation and coaching.**

+### Work Time
+Using a position you've added to Huntr, work on a cover letter today using the principles we've discussed.

 ### Closing
 Debrief as a whole group: